-David Calfee, MD, MS Associate Professor of Medicine (appointment pending) and Chief Hospital Epidemiologist.
-Dr. Calfee trained in internal medicine and infectious diseases at the University of Virginia. and received his MS in health evaluation sciences (epidemiology) at the University of Virginia.
-His research and clinical interests focus on the epidemiology and prevention of healthcare-associated infections.
-Dr. Calfee previously served as the deputy editor of Infection Control and Hospital Epidemiology and was the chair of the Patient Safety and Quality Improvement committee of the Society for Healthcare Epidemiology of America (SHEA).
-Specific research interests include the clinical and molecular epidemiology of multidrug-resistant bacteria carbapenemase (such K. pneumoniae (KPC)-producing Enterobacteriaceae and methicillin-resistant S. aureus (MRSA)). surgical site infections in solid organ transplant recipients, and prevention of vascular access-associated bloodstream infections in hemodialysis patients.
+David Calfee, MD, MS Associate Professor of Medicine and Public Health and Chief Hospital Epidemiologist.
+Dr. Calfee trained in internal medicine and infectious diseases at the University of Virginia, and received his MS in health evaluation sciences (epidemiology) at the University of Virginia.
+His research and clinical interests focus on the epidemiology and prevention of healthcare-associated infections, including the clinical and molecular epidemiology and prevention of transmission of multidrug-resistant bacteria.
+Current clinical studies include a multicenter, cluster-randomized study of the benefits of universal gown and gloving for the prevention of healthcare-associated infections and transmission of multidrug-resistant organisms.
+He is also the site principal investigator for a study of the use of monoclonal antibodies against C. difficile toxins A and B for the prevention of recurrence of C. difficile infection.